Trying to teach your child to swim? We test out the AquaPlane swimming aid, which may just be what your kid needs.

 - Removing the straps using for training stroke development.

 - A performance tool to build stamina and strength.

 We found it to be really versatile.

-My little tester thought it was just going to be strapped to his back, so was pleasantly surprised at all the things you could do with it.
+My little tester thought it would just be strapped to his back, so I was pleasantly surprised at all the things you could do with it.